Swimlane Diagrams: How the Layout Makes Accountability Visible Before Anyone Reads the Text

 Pools versus lanes: a distinction that matters when the process crosses organisations

 BPMN distinguishes pools from lanes, and the distinction is not cosmetic.
 A pool represents a whole organisation, system, or collaborating entity.
-A lane represents a subdivision of a pool: typically a role or department within the same organisation.
+A lane represents a subdivision of a pool, typically a role or department within the same organisation.
 Multiple pools in the same diagram represent different organisations, and they communicate via message flows (dashed arrows) rather than sequence flows (solid arrows).
 Sequence flows cannot cross pool boundaries; they can and do cross lane boundaries.

 A Lane is a sub-partition within a Process (often within a Pool) and will extend the entire length of the Process, either vertically or horizontally.
 Lanes are used to organize and categorize Activities.